rhysd/git-brws/README.md

 Options:
-    -r, --repo REPO     Shorthand format (repo, user/repo, host/user/repo) or remote name (e.g. origin) or Git URL you want to see.
+    -r, --repo REPO     Shorthand format (repo, user/repo, host/user/repo) or Git URL you want to see.
 When only repo name is specified, most popular repository will be searched from GitHub
     -b, --branch BRANCH Branch name to browse
-    -d, --dir PATH      Directory path to the repository -u, --url           Output URL to stdout instead of opening in browser -p, --pr            Open pull request page instead of repository page -h, --help          Print this help
+    -d, --dir PATH      Directory path to the repository -R, --remote REMOTE Remote name (e.g. origin)
+    -u, --url           Output URL to stdout instead of opening in browser -p, --pr            Open pull request page instead of repository page -h, --help          Print this help